 As a Virtual School we offer regular training to Designated Teachers and governors and advice and signposting about school admissions, exclusions, funding, transitions between schools, years groups or classes and any other educational matters.
 You will find these at the left hand side of this page.
 This website is tailored specifically to providing information about previously looked-after children as legislation, funding and some other aspects of educational provision are different from those for children looked-after.

 AfC also offers comprehensive training courses about SEND.
 Follow this link to the training site for up-to-date details of new courses https://www.afccpdonline.co.uk

 This website is for you!
-If you have any comments, questions or suggestions for improvements to this site or for resources that you would like to see here or to share with others, please get in touch with our team at email@example.com or on 0208 831 6037
+If you have any comments, questions or suggestions for improvements to this site or for resources that you would like to see here or to share with others, please get in touch with Emma.Dyer@achievingforchildren.org.uk or by telephone on 0208 831 6037

 We recognise that the majority of children who are adopted have been removed from their birth families because they have experienced trauma and neglect.
 This is a message that we share with schools and other professional agencies across and beyond AfC to ensure that everyone who works with previously looked after children is sensitive to their individual needs.